Wattle and Daub

 Over the course of two weeks in the summer of 2017 we built a wood fired kiln in the garden at Heckleburn.
 The willow framework was covered in a mixture of clay, sawdust, wood chips, sand and water.
 You can watch it being built in time lapse on the following link, and whilst it took over two weeks to build, the video is only two and a half minutes long, it's very funny and worth a watch.

-I really do enjoy repairing baskets, chairs, moses baskets etc.and always think of the person who made it.
-Each one deserves to be restored and used for many years more.
+I really do enjoy repairing baskets, chairs, moses baskets etc.and always try to think of the person who might have made it.
+Each basket or chair deserves to be restored and used for many years more.

 This cherished and well used children's chair was a delight to repair.

 River of Fish - Mel Shand, Hilary Duncan and Helen Jackson